Skip to content

 Genes are among the most relevant factors that may predispose us to suffer glaucoma, hence the importance of determining whether or not one has a family history of the disease.
 Several members of Marta’s family have contracted glaucoma.
 José Luis Ocio, another patient who is to take part in the chat, informs us that all his children “are safe for now” because they have adhered rigorously to a regime of preventive check-ups since he was diagnosed with the disease.

-His Miranza Begitek ophthalmologist Dr Haritz Urcola explains, “The check-ups are not only about measuring intraocular pressure, which is the main risk factor of glaucoma.
+His Miranza Begitek ophthalmologist Dr Aritz Urcola explains, “The check-ups are not only about measuring intraocular pressure, which is the main risk factor of glaucoma.
 Thin corneas such as those of José Luis and his children may result in variation of the measurement and underdiagnosis of the disease’s damage to the optic nerve.”
 Herein lies the importance of complete and specialised ocular examinations that, through supplementary testing, also allow professionals to determine the disease’s rate of progression in each patient and to take action accordingly.

 Promoting personalised monitoring and treatment